Featured Journal

 This year the Associate Editors Brad, Elizabeth and Letizia decided, together with me, that two students deserved to win the award for best paper; Erica Nadera, student of Brad Farberman, for her paper, "Effective Manipulation through Music," and my student, Christina Kim for her paper, "Taboo the Taboos: The Ethics of Food Waste."

-Just as with last year, the criteria for selecting these papers for publication in the Dialogues@RU Journal include the following:
+Just as with last year, the criteria for selecting these papers for publication in the Dialogues@RU Journal include the following:• Could serve as a strong research paper model for future 201 students

 • Had convincing content and general intelligence